 I bought my own house in Narroways Road, St Werburghs, Bristol when Amy was 12.
 Gradually over the years as the kids left home to go to university, I spent more time in Bristol and less time in Winscombe.
 John and I divorced and I had a bit of a wild time - a reaction after being a mother of three.
 I sang as a duo with Martin as "Orion" and with "The Sweet Soul Sisters" and worked for thirteen years as an adult literacy and computer tutor in Hartcliffe and The Open Learning Centre in St Pauls.
-Amy moved to Bristol and after living in Easton for a bit moved into the next door house where the rent was incredibly low and is still there.
+Amy moved to Bristol and after living in Easton for a bit moved into the next door house where the rent was incredibly low and stayed for 11 years until she married Mark and went to live in a truck in the Forest of Dean.
+She now lives in a lovely little cottage in the forest with their 2 gorgeous daughters.
 Joe came home from Manchester to stay temporarily in "The Cupboard" a low-ceilinged storage room in the roof space.
 He was there for three years rent free but when his did his MA at Bath a room became free and I thought he should have a room to study in.
-He moved out for a bit with girlfriend but has returned and I enjoy his company here.
+He moved out for a bit with various girlfriends but returned and I enjoyed his company here.
+He now has a little boy and lives in a characterful house with his partner on the self-build in St Werburghs.
 Ben moved to London to do his MSc and got a job as a technician and lecturer at Uxbridge University and then through Naked Voices, met his girlfriend Jo and moved in with her in Stroud.
+They have my eldest granddaughter who is a delight but have unfortunately parted company.
 Meanwhile I formed "The Gasworks Choir", a huge and lovely community choir - and a tighter more professional acappella group "Naked Voices" with Ali Orbaum who had more recently been a member of Sweet Soul Sisters.
-Arranging, teaching and performing songs became my passion and, along with the organising and administration, became my full-time job.
-As a side-line, but a very important financial contributor to my income, I have also been for many years a family director of the Newbury Weekly News.
-This extra income has been a kind of "arts council grant" which has enabled me to work with my skills and passion and I think brings happiness and relaxation to many people.
-I use the studio next to my house forl my choirs and it is a great place to sing, dance, pray and be at peace.
-Being soundproofed, it shuts out all the city noise.
+I co-directed both these groups for years but have recently reduced my work load in order to have more time for myself and my family.
+My elderly mother and aunt live in sheltered accommodation in Bristol now and I see them quite often and try to see my 4 grandchildren too.
+Arranging, teaching and performing songs is still my passion and I still teach Gasworks Singers, singing holidays and camps and a few other interesting jobs as they come up.

 I like people around us and there have been many people living at Narroways Road, in our house.
-Charlie, Ian, Mike, Patrick, Neil, Lorenzo, Matt, Mark, Phil, Nick, Hugh, Mikki, Phoebe, Paul, Matt2, Giorgio, Keith, Joe, Bekki, Roger, Kayle, Leye have all lived here.
+Charlie, Ian, Mike, Patrick, Neil, Lorenzo, Matt, Mark, Phil, Nick, Hugh, Mikki, Phoebe, Paul, Matt2, Giorgio, Keith, Joe, Bekki, Roger, Kayle, Leye, Sam, Rosie, Liam, Alice have all lived here.
 I love sharing my life, being involved in other people's lives and living communally - all helping and supporting one another through sickness and wellness, heartache and happy times.
-The road is a cul de sac and is near many green spaces where we can walk the dogs.
-One year we had a great street party and our neighbourhood is a friendly one.
-When my friend Reni up the road died, her funeral wake was held in the studio and the community came together to grieve and to celebrate her life.
+Now I share my house with a family...
+Keith, Sarah and daughter Freya.
+I have known them for many years and they live here in exchange for physical help with the house and garden.